Julio Revuelta

-Julio Revuelta Altuna (born 7 March 1959) is a Spanish politician.
+Julio Revuelta Altuna (7 March 1959 – 1 July 2026) was a Spanish architect and politician.
 As a member of the People's Party (PP), he was a city councillor in Logroño from 1991 to 2007, and the mayor from 2000 to 2007.
+During his time in office, he oversaw several architectural projects, and in 2024 he was awarded the Gold Medal of the City of Logroño.

-He founded his own Ciudadanos de Logroño for the 2011 election, which was then absorbed into the Riojan Party (PR+).
-He was that party's lead candidate in the 2019 Riojan regional election, in which they did not win a seat.
+Revuelta quit the PP and founded his own party ahead of the 2011 election, and his party was then absorbed into the Riojan Party (PR+).
+He was that party's lead candidate in the 2019 Riojan regional election, in which they did not win any seats.

-Biography
+Early life

-Revuelta was born in Burgos in Castile and León.
+Revuelta was born in Burgos in Castile and León, on 7 March 1959.
 He graduated in architecture from the University of Navarre.
+He began working as a civil servant for the Government of La Rioja.